memfault/interrupt/_drafts/heartbeats.md

 In this article, I've primarily covered how to think about, track, and store heartbeat metrics and how they compare against logging.
 I have completely ignored how to get the metrics **off** of the device and into something that developers and decision-makers can query.
-This is on purpose.
+This is on purpose as it merits an article of its own.

-I imagine that every company has their favorite cloud vendor, their favorite database or data warehouse, and systems in place around device and data privacy.
-I could produce a one-off solution that a single developer could prop up themselves, but collecting metrics and making business decisions from these metrics is a problem that the entire company should be on board with.

-Bring in an infrastructure engineer from your company into the conversations and ask them how best to ingest and query these heartbeat metrics.
+Some of the things that will need to be addressed include:
+* what the transport path & protocol looks like
+* how to efficiently ingest the data
+* what database / data warehouse to use
+* how to scale the solution as your fleet grows
+* how to visualize the data at the device and fleet level
+* how to alert on the data collected

-If you'd rather just have someone else do it entirely, reach out to one of us at Memfault.
+If you'd rather use a fully managed solution, reach out to one of us at Memfault.
 We'd be happy to guide you in the right direction and suggest a solution, whether it's our solution or not.